itszaheerlgs/HIMS-File-Manager-Enterprise/README.md

    - Attach the built `.exe` (or a `.zip` of the publish output)
    - Click **Publish release** (not just save as draft — drafts are invisible to the update checker)

-The repo must be **Public** for this to work without adding a GitHub token to the app.

 ---

 ## Project Structure